 Students must be playing or be able to demonstrate an ability to play their chosen sport.
-Students must commit to attending training sessions held before/after school and competing in appropriate competitions as part of the TAP program

-Competitions include: District and Regional tournaments (in all sports), All Schools Touch, Confraternity Rugby League, Titans Cup Rugby League, Catholic and Vicki Wilson Cup Netball Champion, Schools Basketball, National Schools Basketball, the Elite 8 Tournament and various Marist competitions.
+Students must commit to attending training sessions held before/after school and competing in appropriate competitions as part of the program Competitions include: District and Regional tournaments (in all sports), All Schools Touch, Confraternity Rugby League, Titans Cup Rugby League, Catholic and Vicki Wilson Cup Netball Champion, Schools Basketball, National Schools Basketball, Cleveland Classic and various Marist competitions.
 The school competitions may be "age" or "Year level" based and teams will be selected based on the appropriate criteria.

-Being in the TAP program does not guarantee selection in a school representative team.
-Trials are held for all elite teams, and students outside the TAP program may trial for these teams.
-Students enrolled in the TAP program are continually assessed and students not meeting the subject requirements and/or level of achievement may be required to choose an alternative subject.
+Being in the program does not guarantee selection in a school representative team.
+Trials are held for all elite teams, and students outside the program may trial for these teams.
+Students enrolled in the program are continually assessed and students not meeting the subject requirements and/or level of achievement may be required to choose an alternative subject.